3️⃣ Training Loop

 This is to be expected, because your reward function is no longer always 1 when the agent is upright.
 Both your time-discounted reward estimates and your actual realised rewards will be less than they were in the cartpole environment.

-For a fairer test, measure the length of your episodes - hopefully your agent learns how to stay upright for the entire 500 timestep interval as fast as or faster than it did previously.
+For a fairer test, measure the length of your episodes (the episode_length readout on the training progress bar) - hopefully your agent learns how to stay upright for the entire 500 timestep interval as fast as or faster than it did previously.

 Note - if you want to use the maximum possible values of x and theta in your reward function (to keep it bounded between 0 and 1) then you can.
 These values can be found at the documentation page (note - the table contains the max possible values, not max unterminated values - those are below the table).
 You can also use self.x_threshold and self.theta_threshold_radians to get these values directly (again, see the source code for how these are calculated).